home-assistant/home-assistant.io/source/_integrations/escea.markdown

 ## Master controller

-Fireplace on / off, fan settings and desired temperature settings are supported.
-The current room temperature as measured by the fireplace is also supported.
+Fireplace on / off, fan settings, and desired temperature settings are supported.
+The current room temperature, as measured by the fireplace, is also supported.

 ## Debugging